Smartcase-Agency-s-r-o/www-template/README.md

   noindex = false,
 })
 ```
+#

-Then you should import and render MetaTags on every page and there you can change defaults just by passing it like prop.
+Then you should render MetaTags on every page and pass custom values as props.
 ```
 const Home = () => {
   return (